rzarajczyk/rzarajczyk.github.io/docs/macos-running-amd64-images-on-apple-m1.md

 Well this is not a real option, but there's an issue [https://github.com/docker/roadmap/issues/384](https://github.com/docker/roadmap/issues/384) to add the Apple's [Rosetta 2](https://en.wikipedia.org/wiki/Rosetta_(software)) emulator for Docker Desktop for Mac.
-But, as of November 2024, it's still an open issues, no commitments have been made.
+But, as of October 2024, it's still an open issues, no commitments have been made.

 BTW.
 You have to use the official Docker Desktop